pedroinfo/UploadFile/README.md

 - Store Files using LiteDB :)

-- Upload files to a WebApi.
+- Upload files to a WebApi

+- Store files in MongoDB

+in progress...

 Feel free to comment the code or send me any suggestions.